you6don11/blooket-hax-notmine/README.md

 #3 next to the word "folder" click bookmarks bar

-#4 then click choose "another folder..."
+#4 then click choose "choose another folder..."

 #5 next to name delete everything and type "blooket hacks"